For event agencies, marketing/HR and the public sector

 • Parallel streaming to social media accounts

-• ISO 27001 certified, DSGVO compliant, no tracking, no cookies
+• ISO 27001 certified, GDPR compliant, no tracking, no cookies

 • Own designs and logos can be used